This post may contain affiliate links. Please read our disclosure policy.

 Storing leftovers:

 - Serabi and the kuah can be stored in the refrigerator for up to one week.
-Simply reheat the serabi by steaming on medium heat for 2-3 minutes or in the microwave on high for 30 seconds to 1 minute.
-The kuah can be reheated on the stove over medium heat until just heated through.
-Don't boil it on high heat or the coconut milk will separate
+Simply reheat the serabi by steaming on medium heat for 2-3 minutes or in the microwave on high for 10-15 seconds or until just warm.
+The kuah can be reheated in the microwave for 15-20 seconds and then stir and see if you need to loosen up the sauce if it gets too thick.
+You can add a bit of water to get the consistency you like.

 2 comments